 What does a franchise agreement cover?

-The principal issues covered by the franchise agreement are:
+The principal issues covered by a franchise agreement are:

 - What rights are granted?